by Dr. John Concannon

 was not to the testicles, but just off to the side, nearby on the

 leg.
-He is known to have fathered a child as late as 1806.
+He is known to have fathered four children by 1806.
 On the

 other hand, Dudingston, in his December 1772 petition for relief to King George III

-claims that the musket ball was still embedded in his groin.
-If
+claims that the musket ball was still embedded in his groin, and may

 true, the ball might have split, and Mawney only removed a portion of